-Cork Ignite was an hugely ambitous live art project by Simon McKeown.
+Cork Ignite was a hugely ambitious live art project by Simon McKeown.
 It played out to an audience of 7-10,000 thousand in the City of Cork on the evening of September 15th forming the culminating event of Cork Culture Night 2015.

-During Cork Ignite, international artist Simon Mckeown specifically played with technology and disability on a grand scale, using Cork College of Commerce as his huge dynamic canvas.
+During Cork Ignite, international artist Simon Mckeown engaged with technology and disability on a grand scale, using Cork College of Commerce as his large-scale dynamic canvas.

-The work was conceived as a public artwork, tailored to suit a large and very diverse audience.
-The conceptual appeal of the material, its staging and dramatic effect are all big issues and as such it had to be much more than a single thematic theme.
-This is not cinema.
-Instead, it is about confounding, confusing and entertaining an audience, aged 5 to 80+.
-Cork Ignite did this using 3 key intertwined themes, taking inspiration from Cork and its history, material from the creative disabled community of Cork along with manipulation of city and architectural space.
-It was a poetical visual work, full of fun and chaos and which surprised, amused and hopefully stunned viewers in the best possible way.
+The final work was conceived as a public artwork, tailored to suit a large and diverse audience.
+The conceptual appeal of the material, its staging and dramatic effect were serious issues to be addressed and as such the work had to be much more than a single thematic theme.
+This was not narrative-driven cinema.
+Rather the work deliberately perplexed and entertained an audience, aged 5 to 80+.
+Cork Ignite did this using 3 key intertwined themes, taking inspiration from Cork and its history, material from the creative disabled community of Cork and finally the manipulation of city and architectural space.
+It was a poetical visual work, full of fun and chaos which surprised, amused and stunned viewers.

-2 years to the day in the making by a very small team supported by a truckload of equipment from Hemel Hempstead, near London, and a team of engineers, using 3D scanning and projection mapping technology the City of Cork was brought to Light.
+Two years to the day in the making using state-of-the-art equipment provided by XL PRG Video, Hemel Hempstead, near London and supported by a team of engineers using 3D scanning and projection mapping technology, the City of Cork was brought to light.

-Mckeown’s work used projected Braille as a method of communication and as a way of linking the journey of the work.
-Video and audio were deliberately full of mistakes such as the dysfunctional cuckoo clock which persistently misbehaves; inspired by one of Cork’s lovely workshops.
-The many and various fabulously coloured buildings of Cork made speedy appearances linked to Simon’s favourite 1970’s disability car.
+McKeown’s work used projected Braille as a method of communication and as a way of linking the journey of the work.
+Video and audio were deliberately full of mistakes such as the dysfunctional cuckoo clock which persistently misbehaved; inspired by one of Cork’s creative workshops.
+The many and various fabulously coloured buildings of Cork made speedy appearances linked to McKeown’s favourite 1970’s disability car.
 Hidden amongst the clips are images of Cork graffiti – Love is Real with love hearts a feature of the work.

-The famous blind Irish ((Born 1670 County Meath) composer and wanderer of Ireland Turlough O'Carolan makes a wonderful appearance in a solo string performance by professional strings player Ellen Brookes. travelling into the past, as we travel through a 3D map of Old Cork.
-Victorian Cork cutout artists O’Driscol and Edouart make appearances in a shadow performance led by Aoife Sullz and other performers from the core art team.
+Work of the famous blind Irish composer Turlough O'Carolan (Born 1670 County Meath) makes a wonderful appearance in a solo string performance by professional strings player Ellen Brookes.
+Travelling into the past, we journey through a 3D map of old Cork and Victorian Cork cutout artists O’Driscol and Edouart make appearances in a shadow performance led by Aoife Sullz and other performers from the core art team.

-Journey is a theme as is architecturally playing in 3D with the College of Commerce building, weird things happen!
-Water is central to Cork and it’s often underwater!
-Computer technology which finds its home in Cork is referred to using colour and DNA inspired games.
-From the shadows emerges Icarus and Deafness inspired music derived from a wonderful visual and audio workshops with disabled cork artists.
-This all this made sense on the night!
+Journey is a theme as well as architectural distortion.
+The College of Commerce building is distorted in 3D and unusual events happened.
+Water is central to Cork and features in the work with participants in scuba costume floating in air bubbles.
+Computer technology that finds its home in Cork is referred to using colour based and DNA inspired games.
+From the shadows emerges Icarus and Deafness inspired music derived from wonderful visual and audio workshops with disabled cork artists.which all made sense on the night!

-Why not watch the event videos, but please remember, the 3D feel which we worked so hard to achieve, and one that you only get at a live projection-mapped experience, is somewhat missing from the videos, The sense of excitement and enjoyment conveyed is not.
+Please do watch the event videos, but please remember, the 3D feel which we worked so hard to achieve, and one that you only experiences at a live projection-mapped experience, is missing from the videos, The sense of excitement and enjoyment conveyed is not.